Written by Fob James IV, Esq. | Fob James Law Firm, LLC | Last Updated: June 22, 2026

 How Many Depo-Provera Lawsuits Have Been Filed?

-As of February 2026, more than 2,098 Depo-Provera lawsuits have been filed in the federal MDL (No. 3140) in the Northern District of Florida.
-Hundreds of additional cases are pending in state courts, including approximately 332 cases in Delaware, 78 in New York, and smaller numbers in California, Illinois, and other states.
+As of June 2026, more than 5,500 Depo-Provera lawsuits have been filed in the federal MDL (No. 3140) in the Northern District of Florida — up from roughly 2,098 in February 2026, reflecting a filing pace of about 650 new cases per month.
+Hundreds of additional cases are pending in state courts in Delaware, New York, California, Illinois, and other states.

-Plaintiffs’ attorneys report holding nearly 10,000 additional unfiled claims that are being evaluated and prepared for filing.
+Plaintiffs’ attorneys report holding thousands of additional unfiled claims that are being evaluated and prepared for filing.
 The number of cases is expected to continue growing significantly throughout 2026 and beyond.

 Fob James Law Firm operates on a contingency-fee basis in the Depo-Provera lawsuits.
 This means we only get paid a percentage of the recovery if we successfully resolve your case.